In the previous weeks I talked about the top spots to take a photo in Melbourne. Today I want to focus on a single area, St.Kilda.

 Beside landscapes head to Fitzroy street for some documentary or street photography.

 St.Kilda was well known for drug and prostitution although, in the last decade, the area has been improved and gentrified.
 Few of the best events are the Pride March and the St.Kilda Festival, both usually in February.

-There is place for some action sport photography with both kitesurf and windsurf, on the west side of the beach.
+There is a place for some action sports photography with both kitesurf and windsurf, on the west side of the beach.
 You will not get bored.

 #6 East side of St.Kilda beach

 You need to plan this photo, it will work only with low tide, and coming from high tide.